 Inventions of more water power technologies furthered industrial expansion.
 Not only were most flour mills and oil seed presses water-driven, now water-powered hammermills processed metals as well.
 Even wire was mechanically drawn at this early stage (although nails would be manually manufactured for several more centuries).
-Most importantly. much larger smelters were possible when water-powered bellows engineered, Jenks were emphasizes.
-And, as mining shafts were driven ever deeper, more ever underground water had to be removed from the mines, which removal was also switched from horse-andman- to water-power, buckets sewn from ox leather getting out of the mines mechanically.
+Most importantly, much larger smelters were possible when big water-powered bellows were engineered, Jenks emphasizes.
+And, as mining shafts were driven ever deeper, ever more underground water had to be removed from the mines, which removal was also switched from horse-and-man- to water-power, buckets sewn from ox leather getting lifted out of the mines mechanically.